-Article 13’s straightforward aim which is to make OSPs liable for copyright infringement on their platforms met with significant resistance from OSPs like YouTube.
+Article 17’s main effect, which is to make OSPs liable for copyright infringement on their platforms met with significant resistance from OSPs like YouTube.

 Companies like Universal Music Group Vivendi weighed in on the side of CCs.

 Other stakeholders like the global music industry agencies and publishers as well as small individual artists were also vocal in support of Article 17.

 OSPs are compelled to strengthen the protection of user-generated copyright content from copyright infringement, and they must put in place complaints procedures and other best practice processes.

 Incidentally, on the 08 April 2009, the UK Department for Digital, Culture, Media & Sport published Code of Practice For Providers of Online Social Media Platforms.

 If implemented into company procedures and policies, the code can assist OSPs in complying with the proposed directive.

-Chapter 3 of the proposed defective features Article 14 – Fair remuneration in contracts of authors and performers – Transparency obligation.
+Chapter 3 of the proposed defective features Article 18 – Fair remuneration in contracts of authors and performers –

 OSPs are compelled to ensure that artists and performers receive clear and transparent information about the exploitation of their works and performances.
 This obligation focuses on revenue generated and monies due to artists from the use of such copyright works and performances.
 Digital music sites will already be familiar with accounting for royalties and other revenue stream models for CCs, but it will be new for other audiovisual sites like gaming.